lukeify/notes/Sideloading iOS Apps.md

     1. Select the downloaded `ipa` file from step 5 as the input file in _iOS App Signer_.
     2. For _Signing Certificate_, select your paid team's Apple Development signing certificate.
     3. For _Provisioning Profile_, I'm not sure what you need to select.
        What is the distinction between _Re-Sign Only_ and providing a custom provisioning profile?
-Can _XCode_'s fetching of your profile automatically fill this out?
+Can _Xcode_'s fetching of your profile automatically fill this out?
     4. Ignore the _New Application ID_, _App Display Name_, _App Version_, and _App Short Version_ fields, they can be left blank (the application name for _uYouEnhanced_ will appear as _YouTube_ anyway).
     5. Click _Start_.
 A signed `ipa` file will be outputted to the location you selected.
 7. The _iOS App Signer_ documentation states to install the signed application using _Xcode_'s _Devices and Simulators_ functionality.